bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:13:46

 Well, that's the idea.
 You prove that you have the image.
 Whatever "having" means.

-Aaron van Wirdum: 00:13:50

-Right.

-Sjors Provoost: 00:13:51

 But at least if everybody agrees on the rules, then you can do that.